Empowering Multi-Robot Cooperation via Sequential World Models: Methodology

 \section{Methodology}

-In this section, we propose \textbf{SeqWM}, a \textbf{Seq}uential \textbf{W}orld \textbf{M}odel for multi-robot cooperation.
-Unlike existing centralized or decentralized multi-agent world models, SeqWM decomposes the joint dynamics into agent-wise models arranged in a sequence.
-This design substantially reduces modeling complexity and the reliance on synchronous communication, enabling deployment in physical multi-robot systems.
+In this section, we propose \textbf{SeqWM}, which decomposes the joint dynamics into agent-wise models arranged in a sequence.
+This design substantially reduces modeling complexity, enabling deployment in physical multi-robot systems.